Magazine

 And the last measure to know about is called Personal Consumption Expenditures (PCE).
 It’s a bit broader than the CPI and weighs some things like health care a bit more heavily.
 It’s also the measurement that the Federal Reserve considers the most when they make policy decisions.

-After showing signs of slowdown in September, shelter prices — which have been stubbornly high — rose 0.4%in October, “accounting for over half (65%) of the monthly all items increase,” says the Bureau of Labor Statistics (BLS).
+After showing signs of slowdown in September, shelter prices — which have been stubbornly high — rose 0.3% in November, “accounting for nearly forty percent of the monthly all items increase,” says the Bureau of Labor Statistics (BLS).

-In September, shelter costs rose only 0.2% month over month, lower than August's 0.5% increase, which inspired hope that inflation measures were finally starting to catch up to what was happening on the ground.
+In September, shelter costs rose 0.4% month over month, bringing it to 4.7% over the year — the smallest 12-month increase since February 2022, according to the BLS.
+But shelter inflation is a tricky measure to watch.
 This is because the BLS only collects rent data every six months, which means readings on rent inflation are delayed.
-“So that’s just a catch-up problem,” Powell said in press conference.
+“So that’s just a catch-up problem,” Powell said in a press conference.
 “It’s not really reflecting current inflationary pressures.”

-Auto insurance, another category which has been difficult to wrangle, dropped by 0.1% in October, leveling out at 14%.
+Auto insurance, another category which has been difficult to wrangle, dropped by 0.1% in October, leveling out at 13% over the year.
 (We have an explainer, btw, that talks about why car insurance has been such a problem.)

 How should you manage your money right now?